 Examples of past internships

 International and Area Studies 195CE (I A STD 195CE) allows students to receive 4 units of academic credit for an internship.
 I A STD 195CE is offered through the Center of Community Learning every Spring and Summer.
 The internship should take place off-campus and may be paid or unpaid.
 It is expected that interns will contribute roughly 8-10 hours each week to their internship.
-To make sure your internship is eligible for internship credit, visit the Center of Community Learning Internship page.
+To make sure your internship is eligible for internship credit, visit the Center for Community Engagement page.

 Students may petition to apply I A STD 195CE towards their major or minor.
 Please submit your petition through the Petition Form for your major/minor under "Current Students."
 Please consult with your major/minor counselor for information on which requirement this course may fulfill.